 - Call the manufacturer’s service support number and explain in detail that you are having an autofocus problem with your camera.
 Provide the image samples to the support personnel and if they question your testing methodology, provide the URL to this article.

 - Make sure to send both the camera and at least one lens for focus calibration.
 If you only have one camera and one lens then send both.
-If you have multiple lenses, send one or two lenses you had least problems with before you bought the camera.
-Absolutely make sure to point out that you have no problems with lenses on other cameras, so that they do not try to calibrate your lenses instead of the camera.
+If you have multiple lenses, send one or two lenses you had the least problems with before you bought the camera.
+Absolutely make sure to point out that you have no problems with lenses on other cameras so that they do not try to calibrate your lenses instead of the camera.

 - Insist on making them pay for shipping and insurance if the product is under warranty.
 If the support person refuses to provide a paid shipping label, escalate the problem to the support manager.
 Why should you be paying for shipping a defective product in the first place?